Malaria: Causes, Symptoms and Treatment in Nepal

 When traveling in Nepal, one should avoid mosquito bites to prevent malaria.
 Travelers may need to take medicine before, during, and after their trip to prevent malaria, depending on their travel plans and destinations.
 Travelers can have a look on the map that shows the degree of malaria outbreak (high, low, and malaria-free) in various districts of Nepal shown in figure 2.
 It is commonly found in the area with an altitude of less than 2,000 m (6,562 feet), mostly in tropical (Terai) districts across Nepal.

-Vaccination In-charge/ Registered Nurse Clinic One
+By Shital Gautam Vaccination In-charge/ Registered Nurse Clinic One 27 May 2020

 Need to See a Doctor for Malaria Treatment in Kathmandu?